elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 {% include toc.html %}

-In this last chapter, we will go back to the `:kv` application and add a routing layer that allows us to distribute requests between nodes based on the bucket name.
+In this last chapter, we will go back to the `:kv` application and add a routing layer that will allow us to distribute requests between nodes based on the bucket name.

 The routing layer will receive a routing table of the following format: